Miranda Parker: Marital problems

-Miranda's storylines result in her marriage to Steve going through trouble, causing them to separate.
-Whilst the pair look set for a reconciliation, Miranda's ex-boyfriend, Dean Naughton (Peter Bensley) arrives in town.
-This saw writers explore Miranda's back story as she had previously admitted Dean was in fact her first love.
-Coghill spoke of Miranda's sudden change in character during an interview with Inside Soap stating that she felt Steve was always Miranda's rebound after the breakdown of her and Dean's romance.
+Just when it looks like Steve and Miranda are set for a reconciliation, Miranda's former boyfriend, Dean Naughton (Peter Bensley) is introduced.
+This allowed the writers to explore Miranda's backstory further as Dean was in fact her first love that Nicola referred to.
+Coghill spoke of Miranda's sudden change in character during an interview with a columnist from Inside Soap stating that she felt Steve was always Miranda's rebound after the breakdown of her and Dean's romance.
 Coghill felt the plot had dug up old history for the pair and also noted it as the point Miranda finally comes to a decision to live her life freely, stating: "Miranda's hesitant at first, but comes to realise she only has one life to live, and it's time for her to live it."

-Miranda became infatuated with Dean all over again and Coghill stated that she felt Miranda had become caught in a whirlwind and also called her to willing to trust Dean.
-When Steve finds out he is devastated and Coghill felt that the story liners were repeating her back story all over again.
-Holy Soap describe Dean as a "rather creepy individual who somehow manages to charm Miranda".
-They add that Miranda puts a "further nail into the coffin of her marriage to Steve" by sleeping with him.
-Miranda is trying to escape from her marital problems by reuniting with her former lover and she sleeps with him as "her feelings get the better of her".
+Miranda becomes infatuated with Dean all over again and Coghill stated that she felt Miranda had become caught in a whirlwind.
+She also thought Miranda was too willing to trust Dean.
+When Steve finds out he is devastated and Coghill felt that the writers were repeating her backstory all over again.
+A writer for Holy Soap described Dean as a "rather creepy individual who somehow manages to charm Miranda".
+They felt that Miranda had put a "further nail into the coffin of her marriage to Steve" by having sex with Dean, and that reuniting with him was just her way of trying to escape from her marital problems.
+They added that "her feelings get the better of her".